kroketio/godot-webview-demo/README.md

 ## Information

-This demo has 2 scenes:
+This demo has 3 scenes, in `scenes/`.

-1. the main scene, a 3D plane with a webview applied to it
+1. A 3D plane with a webview applied to it
+2. A 2D example of a TextureRect filling the whole screen, has mouse and keyboard support
-2. the input example scene, which showcases catching mouse events
+3. mouse input example scene, handy for debugging mouse events

 Switching between them can be done over at `Project -> Project Settings -> Application -> Run`.